reposense/RepoSense/docs/DeveloperGuide.md

 This archive can be used in place of the network files to load the information into the dashboard when the dashboard HTML.

 As such, the API module will be handling all request for all the JSON data files.
-If the network file is not available,
+If the network file is not available, the files will be obtained from the zip archive provided.

 #### Retrieving and parsing information
 After the JSON files are loaded from their respective sources, the data will be parsed as objects and included inside the global storage object, `window.REPOS`,  in the right format.

-### V_summary.JS
+### Summary View (v_summary.js)
 The `v_summary` module is in charged of loading the ramp charts from the corresponding `commits.json`.

 #### Initializing the data for the ramp charts